PeterPlucinski/peterplucinski.github.io/_posts/2018-02-03-setting-up-jwt-authentication-with-laravel-and-vue.md

 If you haven't already you will need to run `php artisan:migrate` to create the default users table which comes with Laravel.

-As a side note, I didn't need to update the `app.php` providers or alises sections for the library to work with Laravel 5.5.
+As a side note, I didn't need to update the `app.php` providers or aliases sections for the library to work with Laravel 5.5.